-Honors Assembly ~ Each Spring students and their parents are invited to attend a program where students are recognized for academic excellence.
+8th Grade Ceremony~ each spring students and their parents are invited to attend a program where students are recognized for their accomplishments at WMS.

 National Jr. Honor Society ~ an organization designed for our top scholars who must meet national standards and follow our application process.